Soham4001A/DynamicAlphaGrad/README.md

 ### Tips & remarks

 * **Momentum works.**  When `momentum>0`, DAG behaves like $\text{SGD}_{\text{mom}}$ with adaptive scalars.
+* This repository contains all of the testing code and submodules used for reproducibility of the results discussed in (link soon) along with the PyTorch libarary extension.
 * **Coupled vs. decoupled weight decay.**  Set `weight_decay=λ` to couple with LR (SGD‑style).
   To mimic AdamW, call `torch.nn.utils.weight_norm` or implement decay manually.
 * **Sparse layers.**  For massive embedding tables combine DAG for dense layers with sparse‑Adam for tables.